sergeballif/sergeballif.github.io/play.md

 Many of our classes are built to be non-calculator classes.
 Perhaps a calculator is used for homework or to investigate ideas during class, while the quizzes and exams use no calculator.
 On such a test a calculator-ready answer is a good final answer.
 In these classes Desmos plays a small, but not insignificant, role in helping students explore and learn the material.
 We might use a few select Desmos activities, but the typical college schedule doesn't allow for as much exploration as a high school course might.

+I have used Desmos to partially flip my calculus class.
+Students work through preview activities prior to coming to class so that we can focus more class time on practicing.
+The Desmos activity builder lets me make a custom assignment for any occasion.

+Desmos even lets students take on the role of teacher.
+I sometimes assign my students in my upper level courses to create a lesson using the Desmos Activity Builder to teach a principle from the course.

-We have structured two of our courses entirely around Desmos.
+Our biggest use of Desmos is in the two courses that we have structured entirely around Desmos.
 I will describe those courses in some detail.

 #### Intro to College Math